linkedin/rest.li/guide_restli_server.md

 For example, it should be safe to call whenever the client wishes.
 However, this is not something enforced by the framework, and it is up to the application developer that there are no side effects.

-It is important to note that:
-- the operations may execute on the server out of order
-- the response objects are expected to be returned in the same order and position as the respective input search criteria.
-- The BATCH_FINDER will require implementing a resource method to handle a BATCH_FINDER requests.
-It won't behave like a multiplexer that will call automatically existing finders

 Resources may provide zero or more BATCH_FINDER resource methods.
 Each BATCH_FINDER method must be annotated with the @`BatchFinder` annotation.

 Pagination default to start=0 and count=10.
 Clients may set both of these parameters to any desired value.